 - As a result, the crawler explainer now also gets better Google results.

 That's the whole game.
-Strategic use of internal links ensure that your link equity spreads through to strategic spots within your site, and the rising tide begins to lift all boats.
+Strategic use of internal links ensures that your link equity spreads through to strategic spots within your site, and the rising tide begins to lift all boats.

-Because you have full control over adding your internal links, you can send a clear message to Google about keyword and page associations.
+Because you have full control over adding your internal links (no link building required here), you can send a clear message to Google about keyword and page associations via anchor text.

 All internal links use anchor text (the blue text hyperlink that a user clicks on) to provide context to both users and the search engine.
-Yes, in this example the anchor text of the link is “anchor text”!
+In the previous sentence, the anchor text of the link is … “anchor text”!

-Using contextually-relevant anchor text that properly describes the page that the link leads to gives you an added opportunity to clearly tell Google that page X should rank for keyword Y.
+Using contextually-relevant anchor text that properly describes the page that the link leads to gives you an added opportunity to clearly tell the search engine that page X should rank for keyword Y and boost relevance.

 Recommended Reading: The Ultimate Cheat Sheet on Internal Link Analysis for SEO